sunpy/sunpy/doc/source/guide/tutorial.rst

 Nearly all requests require the user to specify the data they are interested in and this can be done using one of two methods:

 1. Call "get_data_sources()" to get a list of the data that is available, and use the source id numbers referenced in the result to refer to a particular dataset, or,
-2. Specify the four components of a Helioviewer.org data source or layer: observatory, instrument, detector and measurement.
+2. Specify the four components of a Helioviewer.org data source or layer: *observatory*, *instrument*, *detector* and *measurement*.

 Let's begin by getting a list of data sources available on the server using the get_datasources method::